boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    (corresponding to specific 5QI value) set in the IP packet generated by NFs, some 5G deployments might use 5QI in the RAN domain only, without requesting per-5QI differentiated treatment from the provider network.
-   This might be due to a NF limitation (e.g., no capability to set DSCP), or it might simply depend on the overall slicing deployment model.
+   This might be due to an NF limitation (e.g., no capability to set DSCP), or it might simply depend on the overall slicing deployment model.
 The O-RAN Alliance, for example, defines a phased approach to the slicing, with initial phases utilizing only per-slice, but not